Harry Potter and the Philosopher's Stone: Translations

 By mid-2008, official translations of the book had been published in 67 languages.
 By November 2017, the book had been translated into 80 languages, the 80th being Lowland Scots.
+In 2025, Rowling's website reported that the novel had been translated into 85 languages.
 Bloomsbury have published translations in Latin and in Ancient Greek, with the latter being described as "one of the most important pieces of Ancient Greek prose written in many centuries".

 Style and themes

-Philip Nel has drawn attention to Jane Austen's influence on Rowling, whom the writer has admired since the age of twelve.
-The styles of both novelists encourage rereading, as details that appear insignificant are discovered, upon revisiting, to foreshadow important events or characters much later in the story (for example, the brief mention of Sirius Black near the beginning of Harry Potter and the Philosopher's Stone foreshadows his importance as a major character in the third to fifth books).
+Philip Nel has drawn attention to Jane Austen's influence on Rowling, whom Rowling has admired since the age of twelve.
+The styles of both novelists encourage rereading, as details that appear insignificant are discovered to foreshadow important events or characters much later in the story (for example, the brief mention of Sirius Black near the beginning of Harry Potter and the Philosopher's Stone foreshadows his importance as a major character in the third to fifth books).
 Like Austen's heroines, Harry often finds himself re-examining his beliefs as the books draw to a close.
 Also reminiscent of Austen is the lively social custom of the communal reading of letters.
 Furthermore, both authors satirise social behaviour and give characters names that reinforce their personalities.
-However, for Nel, one point of divergence here between the two authors is that Rowling's humor tends towards caricature, with names resembling those found in Charles Dickens.
-Amanda Cockrell further noted that names invoke the dominant trait of their owners through allusions drawn from sources as varied as Roman mythology and eighteenth-century German literature.
-Rowling, like C. S. Lewis (author of the Narnia series'), blurs the distinction between juvenile and adult fiction.
-Nel also noted that, like many good writers for children, Rowling combines several literary genresfantasy, young adult fiction, boarding school stories, and Bildungsroman among others.
+However, for Nel, one point of divergence between the two authors is that Rowling's humour tends towards caricature, with names resembling those found in the works of Charles Dickens.
+Amanda Cockrell further noted that Rowling's names invoke the dominant trait of their owners through allusions drawn from sources as varied as Roman mythology and eighteenth-century German literature.
+Rowling, like C. S. Lewis (author of the Narnia series), blurs the distinction between juvenile and adult fiction.
+Nel also noted that, like many good writers for children, Rowling combines several literary genresfantasy, young adult fiction, boarding school stories, and Bildungsroman, among others.

 Some reviewers compared Philosopher's Stone to the stories of Roald Dahl, who died in 1990.
 Many writers since the 1970s had been hailed as his successor, but none had attained anything near his popularity with children and, in a poll conducted shortly after the launch of Philosopher's Stone, seven of the ten most popular children's books were by Dahl, including the one in top place.
 The only other children's author of comparable popularity in the late 1990s was an American, R. L. Stine.
 Some of the story elements in Philosopher's Stone resembled parts of Dahl's stories.
-For example, the hero of James and the Giant Peach lost his parents and had to live with a pair of unpleasant auntsone fat and one thin rather like Mr. and Mrs. Dursley, who treated Harry as a servant.
+For example, the hero of James and the Giant Peach lost his parents and had to live with a pair of abusive aunts one fat and one thin rather like Mr. and Mrs. Dursley, who treated Harry as a servant.
 However Harry Potter was a distinctive creation, able to take on the responsibilities of an adult while remaining a child inside.